 Who isn’t crazy busy these days?
 I know I am!
-Eating healthy can feel like a burden when at first it takes longer to prepare food that’s good for you.
+Trying to eat healthier can feel like a burden because at first it takes longer to prepare food that’s good for you.
 Yet food is information for your DNA.
 Eating your kids’ leftover pizza or macaroni and cheese is not the type of information that I want you to send to your DNA.
-If you are feeling like you’ve got no spare time to upgrade your food, follow one or more of the following tips.
+If you are feeling like you’ve got no spare time to eat healthier, follow one or more of the following tips.

 Here are five tips I implement to make healthy eating easier.

 - When I buy kale or other dark leafy greens, I chop it immediately into fine ribbons, also known as chiffonade, and keep them in a bamboo bag in the freezer.
 That way they don’t become a soupy mess in the refrigerator, and it’s super easy to grab a few handfuls to add to a healthy shake or soup or vegetable stir fry.
 Research proves that freezing preserves the nutrient density, antioxidants, vitamins and minerals found in many vegetables.
 It’s worth it.

 - They say out of sight, out of mind.
 Well that’s too true.
 I keep my blender on the counter as a visual cue to make more healthy shakes.
 You can do this with any other kitchen gadget that might encourage you to make good choices, like your food scale.